cose-wg/HPKE/draft-ietf-cose-hpke.md

 CBOR-encoded deterministically with the "Core Deterministic Encoding Requirements", specified in Section 4.2.1 of RFC 8949 {{STD94}}.

-- "recipient_aad" contains any additional context the application wishes to protect.
+- "recipient_extra_info" contains any additional context the application wishes to include in the key derivation.
 If none, it is a zero-length string.
 This is distinct from the external_aad for the whole COSE_Encrypt.
 It is per recipient.